Moving your business to the cloud is a big decision, so what’s your first step in the research process?

 Again, when looking at the available licences, make sure to note which package contains the local apps if you or your employees will be doing a significant amount of work without an Internet connection.

 Software migrations require a lot of research—it’s not something you want to do every year.
 We hope this guide has gotten your research process off on the right foot.
-If you have any questions that aren’t addressed in this post, please don’t hesitate to get in touch with us.
+If you have any questions that aren’t addressed in this post, please don’t hesitate to get in touch with us or watch our Office 365 Webinar.
 If you’re interested in seeing for yourself, we offer a 30-day free trial of Office 365.

 Big Green IT is a Microsoft Cloud Champion Partner.
 Our experience spans small-scale to large-scale Office 365 migrations for both the private and public sector.
 We specialize in migrations and deployments from 100 to 10,000 seats.